Why are top executives so prone to screw up in announcing mergers to their people?

 You see it all the time—a top-ranking officer takes the microphone to announce a deal, smiles confidently, then pushes the cheerleader needle into the red zone with comments restricted to good news, over-promotion, and merger “happy talk.”

 Does it sell?
-No, it disgusts people.
+NOT USUALLY.

-Now, sure, the head honchos should legitimately put a positive spin on the merger story.
+Executives should legitimately put a positive spin on the merger story.
 Leaders need to be upbeat…they should seek to reassure the work force.
 But way too often these initial comments are so one-sided that they mainly trigger cynicism and damage management’s credibility.

 If you’re announcing a merger, don’t forget that you’re dealing with adults.
 They prefer truth over dubious promises.
 They’re irked by an unrealistic positive slant.
 You’ll be talking into a headwind of skepticism, and a Pollyanna pitch is just going to stoke the fires of employee distrust.